Mesi14/RPS_Game/README.md

 # Rock Paper Scissors Game

 <img alt="version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 This is tha console version of the classical Rock Paper Scissors Game.
-There are two players and they both have to choose betwee
+There are two players and they both have to choose between rock, paper and scissors.
+Based on their choice a winner is declared.

 ## Table of Contents
 - [Installation](#get_started)